 When it comes to safety, Tokyo will probably be one of the safest capital and metropolitan cities that you will ever go to, and Japan is the country that is the least dangerous in the world.

-It is very rare to hear that a place with so many inhabitants and even greater number of visitors is safe for walking alone at night, but Tokyo really is.
+It is very rare to hear that a place with so many inhabitants and an even greater number of visitors is safe for walking alone at night, but Tokyo is.

 However, street crime might be rare, but it does exist, and you should remain watchful as in any other major city.

 Tokyo has two large airports: Narita for international flights, 70km away from the city, and Haneda for domestic flights, which is ) officially known as Tokyo International Airport.
 Other airports are Ibaraki Airport, 85km north of Tokyo and Chōfu Airfield which serves only some turboprop flights to the Izu Islands south of Tokyo.